ds-modules/curriculum-guide/technology/jupyter/fixing-errors.md

 ### Restarting Your Own Server

-All users can restart their own servers by first going to the control panel.
+All users can restart their own servers.
+To do so, start by going to the control panel.

 ![](/assets/control-link.png)

-cdjf
+Then, click on

 ![](/assets/stop-my-server.png)jhh